 Personal injury claims, including those relating to food poisoning, have a 3-year limitation period.
 This will commence from either:

-To establish who was responsible for your illness, your solicitor will need to gather evidence and medical reports.
-We’d suggest strongly that you begin your claim for food poisoning compensation sooner rather than later.
+Again, to establish who was responsible for your illness, your solicitor will need to present evidence and medical reports.
+As such, we’d suggest strongly that you begin your claim for food poisoning compensation sooner rather than later.
 This will also make it easier for you to recall all of the facts relating to the claim.

-If a child is made ill by food poisoning, the 3-year time limit does not apply.
-Parents, guardians or family members can claim on their behalf.
+Importantly, if a child is made ill by food poisoning, the 3-year time limit does not come into effect until they are 18.
+However, parents, guardians or family members can still claim on their behalf.
 This can happen at any time as long as the claim begins before the child’s 18th birthday.

 To check how long you have left to start a food poisoning claim, please call our team today.